MichalOpoka/ecfr/cfr/title-18-Conservation-Power-Water-Resources/chapter-I-Federal-Energy-Regulatory-Commission-Department-Energy/subchapter-D-Approved-Forms-Federal-Power-Act-Public-Utility-Regulatory-Policies-Act-1978/part-141-Statements-Reports-Schedules/section-141.300.md

 (4) Nothing in this section shall be construed to prohibit any persons from voluntarily reaching arrangements or agreements calling for the disclosure of CEII.

 [58 FR 52436, Oct.
 8, 1993, as amended by Order 643, 68 FR 52095, Sept.
 2, 2003]Effective Date Note:At 58 FR 52436, Oct.
 8, 1993, § 141.300 was added.
-The new section contains information collection provisions which will not become effective until approved by the Office of Management and Budget.
+This section contains information collection and recordkeeping requirements and will not become effective until approval has been given by the Office of Management and Budget.